Plant disease forecasting

 1.Forecasting based on primary inoculums

-In this method, presence of primary inoculum, their density and viability is tested in the planting material, soil or in the air.
+In this method, the presence of primary inoculum, their density and viability are tested in the planting material, soil or in the air.
 Planting materials are randomly tested by different testing methods and recommendations are made for the chemical treatment of seed.
-Diseases, like Smut of wheat, ergot of pearl millet can be tested easily.
-In soil, presence and density of pathogens are tested by culturing them on specific culture medium.
-In air, spore of the pathogens are determined through the spore trap method.
+Diseases like Smut of wheat, ergot of pearl millet can be tested easily.
+In soil, the presence and density of pathogens are tested by culturing them on a specific culture medium.
+In air, the spore of the pathogens are determined through the spore trap method.

 2.Forecasting based on weather conditions

 In this method, different parameters of weather conditions during and between the crop seasons are considered.
-These parameters include, temperature, relative humidity, rainfall, wind direction, light, etc. Weather conditions above the crops and of soil is also measured.
+These parameters include temperature, relative humidity, rainfall, wind direction, light, etc. Weather conditions above the crops and soil are also measured.

 3.Forecasting based on correlative information

-In this method, data of several years on weather is collected and correlated with the occurrence and intensity of the diseases.
-On basis of correlation disease forecasting is done.
-On basis of correlative information forecasting of barley powdery mildew and fire blight of apple have been made.
+In this method, data from several years on weather is collected and correlated with the occurrence and intensity of the diseases.
+On the basis of correlation, disease forecasting is done.
+On basis of correlative information, forecasting of barley powdery mildew and fire blight of apples have been made.

 4.Computer-based disease forecasting models

-These models works by processing the data on above mentioned factors and warn about the outbreak and severity of a diseases in near future.
-Among the computer-based models, EPIDEM was developed in 1969 for early bight of potato and tomato caused by Alternaria solani.
-Since then following models have been established to simulate the disease epidemics.
+These models work by processing the data on the above-mentioned factors and warn about the outbreak and severity of a disease in the near future.
+Among the computer-based models, EPIDEM was developed in 1969 for early blight of potato and tomato caused by Alternaria solani.
+Since then, the following models have been established to simulate the disease epidemics.

 Forecast systemDiseasesCountry